Dear Nicole Hockley,

 I know so much work still needs to be done to change the gun laws in this country, and I applaud you for having the courage to keep working towards these goals.
 I salute you for the progress made and I stand by you for the efforts that will continue.

-My baby boy started kindergarten this year.
+My baby boy is school-age now.
 Not a day goes by that I don’t think about all the beautiful children and educators who lost their lives that morning at Sandy Hook.
 I think about it every single time I drop my son off at school.
 Our nation will never be the same; the holiday season will never be the same.

 This is the world we live in now.
 A world of fear and uncertainty, and yet a world of love and hope.